Rothfive/Tortoise_cloud/Generate.md

 ### Additional Backends

 Some additional backends have not-as-tight integration.
 You can specify a backend by passing `--tts-backend="backend name"` when launching the starting script.
+These backends are ***highly*** experimental, so a lot of features that work for TorToiSe are unavailable for these backends.
+I tried my best to hide what's not needed, but I'm not perfect.

 * `vall-e`: Utilizes [mrq/vall-e](https://git.ecker.tech/mrq/vall-e) as the TTS backend
     + Requires the repo to be cloned to `./modules/vall-e/` and installed using `pip3 install -e ./modules/vall-e/`
 * `bark`: Utilizes [suno-ai/bark/](https://github.com/suno-ai/bark/) as the TTS backend
     + Requires the repo to be cloned to `./modules/bark/` and installed using `pip3 install -e ./modules/bark/`
+    + Requires the target voice to have already been transcribed using the `Training > Prepare Dataset` tab.
+        - This is because creating custom speaker prompts require a transcription of the reference prompt, and what better way to do that than leverage existing transcriptions.